Manchester-Robotics/ROSApril2022_Students/Gazebo Simulation for Challenge/README.md

 To change the parameter you need to access the SDF file, very similar to the URDF files we tackled in class.
 In the simulation you have two diffent traffic lights: Traffic_Light, and Traffic_Light2.

-There is a folder for each one (with the same name) in the following path:
+There is a folder for each one (with the corresponding name) in the following path:

 > puzzlebot_world/models/